Since its inception in 1981, the mission of The Nonprofit Center at La Salle University has been to build the capacity of the nonprofit sector.

 The strategic planning and board development concepts that Everett custom developed for nonprofits remain the cornerstone of The Nonprofit Center’s curriculum and consulting principles to this day.
 And the nonprofit consulting, training, research, and networking infrastructure he initiated have grown as the sector has.

 In response to the increased demand for its services, Karen Simmons joined the Center as assistant director in 1987.
 In 1990, she succeeded Everett Frank as director.
 Under her leadership, a series of workshops was added for nonprofit executives.
 Today that annual slate of workshops surpasses 90 diverse programs.
 Consulting services in such areas as board development, fundraising and strategic planning were added and,the region’s exclusive nonprofit job search newsletter, was created.
-In 2001, Simmons left the center to become president/CEO of the Chester County Community Foundation.
+In 2001, Karen left the center to become president/CEO of the Chester County Community Foundation.

 Laura Otten, Ph.D. whose diverse career has always included a commitment to the nonprofit sector and the people it serves, succeeded Karen as director.
 Instrumental in creating a Women’s Studies Program at La Salle University, she later served as its second director.
 Once director of the Criminal Justice Program, she was an associate professor in the program.
 An author, researcher, and community advocate, Laura first began working with The Nonprofit Center in 1983 and became director in 2001.
 Today, she remains a standard-bearer for the use of best practices in all aspects of nonprofit management.